mrbusche/backseatfan.com/_posts/2010-07-09-jeremy-green-update.md

   <a href="/images/2010/07/jeremygreen2.jpg"><img class="size-full wp-image-6759 " title="jeremygreen2" src="/images/2010/07/jeremygreen2.jpg" alt="" width="432" height="335" srcset="/images/2010/07/jeremygreen2.jpg 2000w, /images/2010/07/jeremygreen2-300x232.jpg 300w, /images/2010/07/jeremygreen2-1024x793.jpg 1024w" sizes="(max-width: 432px) 100vw, 432px" /></a><figcaption class="wp-caption-text"> </figcaption></figure>

   <p>
     This doesn't look or sound good for Jeremy Green, I don't think his career will make it past this one.
-The question is&#8230; Will ESPN report on it?
+The question is?
+Will ESPN report on it?
 Probably not.
 But hey Fox and CBS will probably be all over it!
   </p>

   <p>